 This project was initiated in 2018.
-The first workshop was held in May 2019 to evaluate the suitability of current conditions at the known white sturgeon spawning areas in the Lower Columbia River and to identify restoration options at spawning areas designated as unsuitable for further evaluation.
-Biological and technical feasibility modeling of those restoration options will occur in 2019.
+Workshops were held in May 2019 and February 2020 to evaluate the suitability of current conditions at the known White Sturgeon spawning areas in the Lower Columbia River and to identify restoration options at spawning areas based on biological and technical feasibility.
+A final restoration alternative was selected for consideration in Phase 2 of this program.